ropenscilabs/statistical-software/README.md

 output data.
 This observation alone suggests the likely importance of some kind of metadata associated with statistical software which documents the nature of (expected, permitted, or accepted) input and output data (Lenhardt et al. 2014).
+Given such, relationships between data and statistical software may be generally assumed to be structured in a sufficiently systematic way to permit systematic documentation.
+The following aspects of documentation may thus be considered for
+assessment:

   - Standard software documentation metrics:
       - Numbers of documentation lines per function